tmaxsoft-us/ofasm/docs/interface/README.md

 ```

 #### 1.2.
 Dynamic parameter list (variable parameter list)

-The dynamic parameter list sets the parameter information at runtime based on the caller's call statement.
-This feature can be used only when '--enable-ofasm' is used in OFCOBOL or OFPLI.
+The dynamic parameter list sets the parameter information at runtime based on the information that we can get from ofcom_call_parm_get() function.
+Please note that the ofcom_call_parm_push() function must be issued before calling the callee program to store the parameter information and ofcom_call_parm_pop() function needs to be executed after returning from the callee to free the parameter information.
+These push & pop functions gets added automatically by the OFCOBOL or OFPLI compiler when '--enable-ofasm' option is being used.
+For other compilers, you need to manually add push & pop functions to use dynamic parameter list.

 Example.
-Dynamic parameter list with maxinum 10 parameters
+Dynamic parameter list with maximum 10 parameters

 ```cpp
 #include <stdlib.h>
 #include <string.h>